November 2016, part two - Kobe and Himeji

 The beverage selection in vending machines is really huge.
 Red-colored are hot ones and blue-colored are cold ones.

-In Himeji we took a while to find lockers to store our baggage because we were on our route to Fukuoka and have just make a stop to see the famous castle here.
+In Himeji, it took us a while to find lockers to store our baggage, because we were en route to Fukuoka and had only made a short stop to see the famous castle.
 Himeji Castle is overall the largest and most visited castle in Japan.
-It was built in 1333 and had its last extensive renovation from 2010 to 2015.
+It was originally built in 1333 and underwent a major renovation between 2010 and 2015.
 More on the castle here.

 This is it - the magnificent Himeji Castle

-Straight from the Himeji train station we could see the castle in the distance.
-On the way there there was a lot of stands, markets and a lot of tourists because this castle is very famous.
-The castle complex is quite huge and contains a water moat.
-We had to take off our shoes inside the castle, put them in plastic bags and take them with us.
-I was glad I took thick socks because it was pretty cold in the castle.
-The interior was a little disappointing because there were no weapons displayed and you could only use the app on your phone to virtually 'see' them.
-There were lots of wooden stairs, slopes and empty rooms with a shrine on the top floor.
+Right from Himeji train station, we could see the castle in the distance.
+On the way there, the streets were lined with food stalls, markets and a lot of tourists - unsurprisingly.
+The castle complex is quite huge and features a water moat.
+We had to take off our shoes inside the castle, place them in plastic bags and carry them with us.
+I was glad I brought thick socks because it was pretty cold inside the castle.
+The interior was a bit underwhelming, as there were no weapons displayed and you could only use the app on your phone to virtually 'see' them.
+There were lots of wooden stairs, slopes and empty rooms with a shrine located on the top floor.

-The top floor of the castle: shrine with sake bottles (throw money in the chest, ring the bell and say goodbye to your problems), tourists with shoes in their plastic bags, cool masked CCTV and a guy posing for the picture :)
+The top floor of the castle: shrine with sake bottles, tourists with shoes in their plastic bags, cool masked CCTV and a guy posing for the picture :)

 The castle is really photogenic

-On the exit from the castle we were 'cut' by a ninjas plastic sword and then took pictures of geishas and samurais on the castle grounds.
-They were posing happily and were urging us to take a photo with them (for free) but I rather take photos of them.
+Exiting from the castle, we were 'cut' by a ninja with a plastic sword and then took pictures of geishas and samurais on the castle grounds.
+They were posing happily and were urging us to take a photo with them (for free), but I rather take photos of them.

 Geisha within a crowd of tourists

-Overall I recommend Himeji castle to tourists who want to see Japan as they know it from movies.
-History (and with it all the cliches) is breathing on every corner.
-Although the castle interior is a little bummer, the castle grounds are big and worth exploration.
+Overall, I recommend Himeji castle to tourists who want to experience Japan as they know from movies.
+History (and with it all the cliches) seems to come alive around every corner.
+Although the castle interior is a little dissapointing, the castle grounds are big and worth exploring.
 You will take a lot of pictures.

 The longer sword wins the battle